dannyhlee/training-code/week1/review-answers.md

 - How does Scala relate to the JRE and JVM?

-Scala programs are translated into Java bytecode which is loaded into the JRE along with the classes and libraries it requires.
+Scala programs translates into Java bytecode which is loaded into the JRE along with the classes and libraries it requires.
 The JVM is installed along witht he JRE and the JVM interprets the bytecode.
 The JVM does the heavy lifting when it comes with interacting with different operating systems and computers.
 A useful illustration is available at https://getkt.com/blog/difference-between-jdk-jre-and-jvm-explained-java/

 ---
 # Day 2